thanhdt-vietmap/vietmap-compose/docs/docs/styling.md

 ## Dark mode

 You can select a style at runtime based on regular Compose logic.
-MapLibre will automatically animate the transition between styles.
+VietMap will automatically animate the transition between styles.
 This is handy if you have a light and a dark mode style: